-Jamie deLemos is a Senior Principal Geochemist based in Massachusetts with more than 10 years of experience focused on soil and aqueous geochemistry and forensics, with particular expertise in the occurrence, transport, and fate of metals and radionuclides in the environment, including complex mixtures.
-She has considerable experience in evaluating sites with challenging contaminants of questionable origin, such as arsenic, uranium, and radium under DOE, CERCLA, state led, and voluntary cleanup programs.
+Jamie deLemos is a Senior Principal based in Massachusetts with more than 10 years of experience focused on soil and aqueous geochemistry and forensics, with particular expertise in the occurrence, transport, and fate of metals and radionuclides in the environment, including complex mixtures.
+Her practice focuses on the evaluation of sites with challenging contaminants of questionable origin, such as arsenic and radionuclides (uranium, radium, NORM, TENORM), under DOE, CERCLA, state-led, and voluntary cleanup programs.

 - Specialties: Inorganic Geochemistry; Soil and Aqueous Geochemistry; Litigation Support; Contaminant Forensics

 - Practice Areas: Contaminated Site Assessment and Cleanup

 - Disciplines: Earth Sciences, Environmental Sciences, Chemistry

 - Education: Ph.D., Civil and Environmental Engineering: Environmental Health, Tufts University, Medford, Massachusetts, 2008; M.S., Earth Sciences, Dartmouth College, Hanover, New Hampshire, 2003; B.A., Geosciences, summa cum laude, Skidmore College, Saratoga Springs, New York, 2001